Counselling in Ottawa and across Ontario

 Ready to Take the First Step?

-Counselling Support for Immigration Lawyers sessions are available in person in Ottawa and virtually across Ontario where clinically appropriate.
+Therapy & Support for Immigration Clients sessions are available in person in Ottawa and virtually across Ontario where clinically appropriate.
 Virtual appointments are held on Doxy.me, a secure telehealth platform built for medical professionals.
 Work with a PhD-level therapist with 30+ years of experience in trauma, PTSD, and insomnia.

 Local Care in Ottawa and Ontario

-Can Karine write a letter for an immigration case?
-Yes, when clinically appropriate and with the client's written consent, Karine can prepare a clinical assessment or progress letter describing the client's mental health, treatment engagement, and observed progress.
-The document must remain accurate and ethical and does not predict a legal outcome.
+Can Karine write a letter for my immigration case?
+Yes, when clinically appropriate and with your written consent, Karine can prepare a clinical assessment or progress letter describing your mental health, treatment engagement, and observed progress.

-Can counselling help a client integrate into Canadian society?
+Can counselling help me integrate into Canadian society?
 Yes.
-Counselling can help clients reduce distress, build confidence, and prepare for work, study, and volunteering, and Karine can connect clients toward community and integration opportunities that support settlement.
+Counselling helps you reduce distress, build confidence, and prepare for work, study, and volunteering.
+Karine can also help connect you toward community opportunities that support settlement.

-Can lawyers refer clients directly?
+Can my lawyer contact Karine directly?
 Yes.
-Immigration lawyers can contact Karine to discuss fit, timelines, consent, documentation needs, and confidentiality boundaries before a client begins.
+Immigration lawyers can contact Karine to discuss fit, timelines, consent, and documentation needs before you begin.

-For next steps, call (613) 859-8740 or use the contact page to ask about counselling support for immigration lawyers.
+For next steps, call (613) 859-8740 or use the contact page to ask about therapy for immigration clients.

 Related Counselling Services